ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Each CoMID has a unique ID that is used to unambigously identify CoMID instances when cross referencing CoMID tags, for example in typed link relations, or in a CoBOM tag.

-A CoMID defines several types of Claims, using "triples" semantics.
+A CoMID defines several types of rules for accumulating EPTs, using "triples" semantics.

 At a high level, a triple is a statement that links a subject to an object via a predicate.
 CoMID triples typically encode assertions made by the CoRIM author about Attesting or Target Environments and their security features, for example measurements, cryptographic key material, etc.